darlord204/MBCovid-extract-load/README.md

 # MBCovid-extract-load
-As python script to scrape Covid data for Manitoba Canada and load it into an infuxDB and send an email
+A python script to scrape Covid data for Manitoba Canada from Wikipedia and load it into an infuxDB and send an email

+To-Do

+Look at scraping the data from the offical Manitoba Covid site instead of Wikipedia.